Nicki Andrea Flaunts Curvaceous Physique In Skintight Sports Bra

 Instagram bombshell Nicki Andrea has been on a very sexy streak as of late, posting shots of herself to social media that completely floor her followers.
 Andrea took to Instagram on Wednesday to flaunt her curvaceous assets once again, and her fans went wild for the sultry shot.

-For the photo, Andrea wore a pair of body-hugging bicycle shorts in cream, that featured a funky pattern and showed off just how voluptuous her thighs are.
+For the photo in question, Andrea wore a pair of body-hugging bicycle shorts in a cream color.
+The shorts featured a funky pattern, and showed off just how voluptuous her thighs are.
 The high-waisted garb still left room for her chiseled midsection to shine, and put the emphasis on her curvy hips.

-Andrea paired the racy bottoms with a skintight sports bra in black, that featured interesting, buckle-style clasps and left very little to the imagination.
-The thick top showed off her ample cleavage and buxom chest, and her sunkissed skin looked radiant in the unique attire.
+Andrea paired the racy bottoms with a skintight sports bra in black, one that featured interesting buckle-style clasps and left very little to the imagination.
+The thick top showed off her ample cleavage and buxom chest, and her sun-kissed skin looked radiant in the unique attire.

 The model chose to contour — a favorite makeup look for models such as herself — and used heavy sweeps of bronzer to accentuate her cheekbones.
-She chose a shimmy shadow and a thick layer of mascara to make her eyes pop, and topped the look off with a pink gloss that made her plump pout stand out.
-She wore her chestnut-colored hair in a long, bouncy blowout that spilled over her toned arms and shoulders flawlessly.
+She chose a shimmering shadow and a thick layer of mascara to make her eyes pop, and topped the look off with a pink gloss that made her plump pout stand out.
+She wore her chestnut-colored hair in a long, bouncy blowout that spilled over her toned arms and shoulders elegantly.

-Rocking a couple of shakes from Cali-favorite burger joint, In-N-Out, Andrea looked ready to take on the day and enjoy some of the warm, California sunshine.
-She gave a sizzling look to the camera, somehow making a milkshake run look sexy, and jokingly asked her followers if they thought their milkshakes brought all the wrong people to the yard, referencing a popular 2003 song by Kelis.
+Rocking a couple of shakes from a famous burger joint, In-N-Out Burger, Andrea looked ready to take on the day and enjoy some of the warm, California sunshine.
+She gave a sizzling look to the camera, somehow making a milkshake run look sexy, and jokingly asked her followers if they thought their milkshakes brought all the wrong people to the yard.

 This latest update from the curvy model is one in a long line of sizzling snaps she’s posted this week alone.
-Yesterday, Andrea posted up against a bar to show off a spandex body suit — complete with a dramatic, plunging neckline — that put the emphasis on her insane physique and cleavage perfectly and she shared the stunning look to Instagram.
+Yesterday, Andrea posted up against a bar to show off a spandex body suit — complete with a dramatic, plunging neckline — that put the emphasis on her insane physique and cleavage.
+She shared the stunning look to Instagram.

-For that snap, Andrea wore her hair straight down her back and shoulders, choosing an on-trend, middle part.
-She wore a peach-toned bronzer and a shimmery-pink lipgloss that tied the look together.
-As she rested her elbows on the bar, her unique, neon-green ombre nail art was visible, and the manicure added some edge to her ensemble.
+For that snap, Andrea wore her hair straight down her back and shoulders, choosing a trendy middle part.
+She wore a peach-toned bronzer and a shimmery-pink lip gloss that tied the look together.
+As she rested her elbows on the bar, her unique, neon green ombre nail art was visible — and the manicure added some edge to her ensemble.

 As always, fans of Andrea’s will be keeping a watchful eye on her social media accounts for the next update from the gorgeous model.